Skip to Content

 Gluten Free Pasta Salad

-This easy gluten-free pasta salad recipe has it all—gluten-free pasta, crisp asparagus, juicy tomatoes, and a homemade pesto tie it all together.
-Enjoy it as a light lunch or side with your favorite meat dishes.
+This easy gluten-free pasta salad recipe has it all—al dente pasta, crisp asparagus spears, juicy tomatoes, all tossed in a homemade pesto sauce.
+The versatile pasta salad serves as a light lunch or flavorful side dish, and it’s a favorite for potlucks and gatherings.

 Gluten free pasta salad in a serving bowl.